dicook/useR2019_highd_vis/README.md

 remotes::install_github("wmurphyrd/fiftystater")
 ```

-If you have signed up for this tutorial it will be helpful to **download a copy of these notes ahead of time.
-I aim to have them complete and available by Wed Jul 3.
-Please download them between this date and the tutorial start (Tue Jul 9).**
+If you have signed up for this tutorial it will be helpful to **download a copy of these materials ahead of time**, by downloading the `tutorial_highd_vis.zip` file above.
+Unzip the file into a project folder, to work through during the tutorial.
+It contains these files:

+- data/TB_notifications_2019-07-01.csv
+- data/tb_burden.rda
+- data/TB_data_dictionary_2019-07-01.csv
+- data/IncRate.xlsx
+- tutorial_highd_vis.Rproj
+- tutorial_highd_vis.R

+**Please have these on your computer by tutorial start (Tue Jul 9).**

 This is the planned structure for the tutorial: